 The personnel charged with this responsibility must meet all the training requirements set forth by the PHMSA.

-courses and completed 31 Web-Based Training (WBT) courses in an effort to become, and remain, qualified to conduct natural gas and hazardous liquid pipeline system inspections.
+Over the course of FY-2019, GPS staff attended 18 resident courses and completed 7 Web-Based Training (WBT) courses to become, and remain, qualified to conduct natural gas and hazardous liquid pipeline system inspections.